rubocop/ruby-style-guide/ruby.md

 > -- Steve McConnell

 * Write self-documenting code and ignore the rest of this section.
 Seriously!
+* The best comments explain **why** something is done.
+Clean, clear code almost always explains the what.

+    ```Ruby
+    # Bad:
+    # This account might be cancelled, so let's try to pay off one of their
+    # orders and then uncancel them if that works.
+    if account.pay_most_recent_outstanding_order
+      account.uncancel
+    end

+    # Good:
+    # This account might be cancelled, so let's try to pay off one of their
+    # orders and then uncancel them if that works.
+If a customer is trying to
+    # uncancel their account, it's likely they're in a rush to do something
+    # important.
+So rather than forcing them to pay _all_ their outstanding
+    # orders we are lenient and will let them in if they can successfully pay
+    # one (which demonstrates that their credit card workds).
+We can queue up
+    # the other payments to happen later.
+    if account.pay_most_recent_outstanding_order
+      account.uncancel
+    end
+    ```

 * Write comments in English.
 * Comments longer than a word are capitalized and use punctuation.
 Use [one space](http://en.wikipedia.org/wiki/Sentence_spacing) after periods.